TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/how-to-use.md

 ```

 > [!note]
 > As you can see, you don't really need any custom JavaScript to use uibuilder.
-But you will probably _want_ to use some eventually.
 > uibuilder can now be entirely driven from Node-RED using the no-code (`uib-element` and `uib-update` nodes) and low-code (`msg._ui` configuration data) approaches if you prefer.
 > Whilst this is not the most machine efficient approach, it allows you to get started very quickly.
 You can later convert gradually to custom code if you need more complexity or more
 > efficiency.